Skip to content

 • Skill and experience required

-If you’re sure you have the right person, it’s important to introduce them to everyone on the team so they know who they are working with.
-Geography doesn’t negate someone being a person with a name; remote team members need to feel connected to the people they are working with.
+If you’re sure you have the right person, it’s essential to introduce them to everyone on the team so they know who they are working with.
+All team members, whether remote or in-person, need to know who they are working with.
+This includes you.

-That’s why we created a system to take care of it for you.
-By being highly selective and vetting our employees to the strictest professional standards, as well as demanding extensive experience and professionalism, we make onboarding easy.
-We did the work when we hired our team; you benefit.
+That’s why we created a system to take care of it for you, starting with a highly selective vetting process that means our team meets the strictest professional standards and passes background checks.
+We also demand extensive work experience.
+And then, we made the onboarding process easy.
+We did the work so you don’t have to.

-In fact, within a week, you can have a fully functioning well-matched virtual assistant you can trust reducing your workload.
-We’d love to speak to you about it.
+In fact, within a week, you can have a fully functioning, well-matched virtual assistant you can trust, reducing your workload.

 About the author Katie Hill is a Content Writer at Boldly, which offers Premium Subscription Staffing for demanding executives and founders.
 When she isn't writing about remote work or productivity, she can be found adventuring in Colorado's backcountry.